-Just make sure you check with the local powers that be to see whether you need any permits, which varies state to state.
-You may need to look into food handling requirements and check with parent event officials as well.
+Just make sure you check with the local powers that be to see whether you need any permits, which vary state to state.
+You may need to look into food-handling requirements and check with parent event officials as well.

 9. Work at a Pop-Up Shop or Party Store